hungovercoders-blog/datagriff/docs/_posts/2024-10-20-distributed-reporting-mesh-with-duckdb-and-streamlit/2024-10-20-distributed-reporting-mesh-with-duckdb-and-streamlit.md

 st.plotly_chart(fig)
 ```

 Duckdb allowed me to use simple SQL to query the cheeses data along with [plotly](https://plotly.com/python/){:target="\_blank"} and barely scratching the surface of the [streamlit api offerings](https://docs.streamlit.io/develop/api-reference){:target="\_blank"}, I was able to create a decent looking dashboard with a few lines of code.
+According to this the good old USA are the biggest cheese monsters of the world!

 ![Streamlit Page Two]({{ site.baseurl }}/assets/2024-10-20-distributed-reporting-mesh-with-duckdb-and-streamlit/streamlit_page_two.PNG)